-Are Mentally Disabled People Allowed to Vote?
+Are People With Mental Disabilities Allowed to Vote?

 Being diagnosed with a short or long-term disability does not directly impact your right to vote as a U.S. citizen, but your ability to vote could be affected by the state you live in and your state's rules.
 According to the Americans With Disabilities Act (ADA), anyone with a mental disability who has an understanding of what it means to vote is allowed to vote in federal elections.